Black Pantera: 2024—present: Perpétuo

 In April 2024, Black Pantera was featured in the project "Futuro da Música" (Future of Music), by Rolling Stone Brasil.

-In 26 April 2024, they released the single "Provérbios", the opening track of their new album.
-In May, they release the second single "Tradução", with a video In 24 May 2024, their fourth album Perpétuo is released via Deck.
+On 26 April 2024, they released the single "Provérbios", the opening track of their new album.
+In May, they release the second single "Tradução", with a video On 24 May 2024, their fourth album Perpétuo is released via Deck.
 The cover art was inspired by a notorious image of the Black Panther Party in front of the René C. Davidson Courthouse in Oakland, California, on 30 July 1968.
 Perpétuo was chosen by Rolling Stone Brasil as the second best album of 2024.
 The track "Tradução" received the "Song of the Year" award by the Associação Paulista de Críticos de Arte and they also included the album in their list of 50 best albums of 2024.

 In October, they supported American group Living Colour in Belo Horizonte and São Paulo.
 In November, they released a video for "Candeia", off Perpétuo.
 On 2 of the same month, they supported British band Sleaford Mods in São Paulo.

 On 4 May 2025, they performed at Bangers Open Air in São Paulo, on the stage where Dorsal Atlântica, Vader, Haken, Nile and Destruction also played.

 On 24 May, they performed at SESC Belenzinho as part of the Virada Cultural programme in São Paulo, featuring Clemente (Inocentes), Cannibal (Devotos) and Natália Matos (Punho de Mahin).

 Also in the first half 2025, they won the Rock Artist category of Prêmio da Música Brasileira.
 In June, they released "Unfuck This" via Deck.
 In the same month, on 14, they performed at the Best of Blues and Rock in Ibirapuera Park in São Paulo on the same day as Alice Cooper.